Grand Junction, CO81501

 Property Listings — Grand Junction, CO

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Grand Junction, CO is 48.
-This is an decrease of -22.0% from last year.
-This indicates that homes are sitting on the market shorter than last year.
-The percentage of listed homes with a reduced price is 46.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Grand Junction, CO is 59.
+This is a increase of 11.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 37.0%, representing a large inventory and a lot of supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change